rlancer/google-managed-certs-gke/README.md

 ![dns entry CloudFlare](screenshots/dns_entry.png)

-Watch to see if your Cert has been provisioned, this could take up to half an hour:
+Watch to see if your Cert has been provisioned, this could take as long as half an hour:

 ```bash
 watch gcloud beta compute ssl-certificates list